chack411/CongestionMonitor/Documentation/build-camera-console-app.md

-## Build the Congestion Camera Console App
+## Build Congestion Camera Console App

 This camera console app is built on .NET 5 and requires access to Cosmos DB and Cognitive Service - Face API.
 For these connections, the application needs the endpoints and keys and keep these value in the local environment securely.